qsnjason/qsnjsclient/README.md

 Send Raw Message
 ---

 The `sendMessage()` method will send a raw message on the QSN socket.
 It should not be used by an application under most circumstances.
+Message will be encoded into JSON before sending.

 	var msg = {
 		type: 'sub',